-We Specialise in Designing Tailormade Safaris to Zimbabwe
+We Specialise in Designing Tailormade Zimbabwe Safaris

-Zimbabwe – The vibrant heart of Africa.
+Zimbabwe Safaris – The vibrant heart of Africa.
 A flood of primal energy.
 Spectacle that surpasses the imagination.
 Principality of the heroic.
 Preserve of the unexpected.
 A living memory to lost civilizations.
 A journey into wonder.
 A confrontation with nature at its rawest and most profound.
 Privy to the private enclaves of the colonial era.
 Enshrouded in majesty.
 Glorified by unabashed scenic extravagance.
 Epitomised by the thundering spectacle of Mosi-oa-Tunya, the thrusting elbow of the mighty Zambezi.
 Playground and frontier for the adventurer, the sportsman, and nature’s own admiration societies.
 Where sorties are made through the gauntlet of unique attractions that spell out the phonetics of Africa.
 An experience that can be savoured, remembered, but never forgotten.

-Zimbabwe’s largest national park, the elephant stronghold of Hwange is a game-rich area roughly the size of the Bahamas that was once the royal hunting grounds of the Ndebele warrior king Mzilikazi.
+Hwange National Park – Zimbabwe’s largest national park, the elephant stronghold of Hwange is a game-rich area roughly the size of the Bahamas that was once the royal hunting grounds of the Ndebele warrior king Mzilikazi.

 Malilangwe Wildlife Reserve is a spectacularly diverse and beautiful piece of Africa that stretches as far as the eye can see.
 This vast reserve boasts geological diversity, habitat variability and a wide variety of plant and animal species.
 The area is known for its magical sandstone outcrops, mopane forests and majestic Baobab trees.
 Malilangwe is also an area where you will find over 100 rock art sites that date back more than 2 000 years.